Tiger Sugar Calories: What to Order If You Want Less Sugar

 But for a random Tuesday afternoon pick-me-up?
 Swap to a Green Tea Latte with Konjac Jelly.
 Your energy levels (and your total daily calories) will thank you.

-If you are still curious how your specific order stacks up against other chains like Gong Cha, or if you want to tweak the numbers yourself, run your order through my BobaCal Nutrition Calculator.
+If you are still comparing Tiger Sugar calories with other chains, or you want to test different toppings and sugar levels for yourself, run your order through my BobaCal Nutrition Calculator.
 It is the fastest way to see exactly what is in your cup before you take the first sip.

 Explore More Bubble Tea Chains